nextflow-io/nextflow/docs/operator.rst

     Square of: 3 is 9

-.. note:: Both the *view* and `print`_ (or `println`_) operators consume them items emitted by the source channel to which they
+.. note:: Both the *view* and `print`_ (or `println`_) operators consume the items emitted by the source channel to which they
     are applied.
-However, the main difference between them is that the former returns a newly create channel whose content is identical to the source one.
+The main difference between them is that the former returns a newly created channel whose content is identical to the source channel while the latter does not.
 This allows the *view* operator to be chained like other operators.

 .. _operator-close: